BlinkID/blinkid-android/README.md

 * [United States' Driver's License barcodes](https://en.wikipedia.org/wiki/Driver%27s_license_in_the_United_States)
 * [United Kingdom's Driver's Licence's front side](https://en.wikipedia.org/wiki/Driving_licence_in_the_United_Kingdom)

+As of version `1.8.0` you can also scan barcodes and perform OCR of structurized or free-form text.
+Supported barcodes are the same as in sister product [PDF417.mobi](https://github.com/PDF417/pdf417-android).

 Using _BlinkID_ in your app requires a valid license key.
 You can obtain a trial license key by registering to [Microblink dashboard](https://microblink.com/login).
 After registering, you will be able to generate a license key for your app.
 License key is bound to [package name](http://tools.android.com/tech-docs/new-build-system/applicationid-vs-packagename) of your app, so please make sure you enter the correct package name when asked.

 See below for more information about how to integrate _BlinkID_ SDK into your app and also check latest [Release notes](Release notes.md).